Fellowship Directors: Jeff Pettey, MD, MBA, Associate Professor, Vice Chair of Education; and Craig Chaya, MD, Associate Professor

-Department Chairman: Randall J Olson, MD, Professor, CEO, John A. Moran Eye Center
+Department Chair: Randall J Olson, MD, Professor, CEO, John A. Moran Eye Center

-Thank you for your interest in the John A. Moran Eye Center's Global Fellowship, working with Jeff Petty, MD.
-A prior year in a United States fellowship program in cornea, glaucoma, retina or Uveitis is preferred but not required.
+Thank you for your interest in the John A. Moran Eye Center's Global Fellowship, working with Jeff Petty, MD, and Craig Chaya, MD.
+A prior year in a United States fellowship program in cornea, glaucoma, retina, or uveitis is preferred but not required.

-The goal of this fellowship will be to encourage independence, and the ability to work in different contexts, as well as to help expand Moran's global network with key individuals in foreign governments, NGOs, hospitals, and service organizations.
+A core goal is for each fellow to gain independence in leading and collaborating with partners in various contexts, as well as to build a global network with key individuals in foreign governments, NGOs, hospitals, and service organizations.
 Clinical and surgical practice during these periods will have a large degree of independence.
 Networking with overseas organizations, including the Himalayan Cataract Project, Orbis International, Tissue Banks International, and other international eye banks, is strongly encouraged.

-As with all of our fellowships, the International Fellowship is NOT a PGY5 ACGME accredited fellowship position as is our residency program.
-We hire fellows as limited term faculty appointed physicians who must be credentialed at our affiliated hospitals, therefore only United States Citizens who have completed USMLE exams in the United States and/or completed their residency training in the US are eligible.
-You will not be able to work at our Veteran's Hospital, however, without a US Citizenship.
-Please submit your application through the San Francisco Match CAS system #4668.
+As with all of our fellowships, the Global Fellowship is NOT a PGY5 ACGME accredited fellowship position, as is our residency program.
+We hire fellows as limited-term, faculty-appointed physicians who must be credentialed at our affiliated hospitals; therefore, only U.S. citizens who have completed USMLE exams in the U.S. and/or completed their residency training in the U.S. are eligible.
+Due to our affiliation with the Veterans Administration Hospital, only U.S. citizens are eligible for this employment.

-Thank you for your interest in the Moran International Fellowship Program.
+Thank you for your interest in the Moran Global Fellowship Program.